-I came across the following weird behaviour in an ISABOUT query in SQL SERVER, that involves weight keyword and the final rank of the results.
-I want to describe that behaviour here, just in case some has a good explanation over it!
+I came across the following weird behavior in an ISABOUT query in SQL SERVER, that involves the weight keyword and the final rank of the results.
+I want to describe this behavior here, just in case someone has a good explanation for it!

 This posts assumes some basic knowledge of querying with full text search

-The following bullets, are the sum up of the behaviour.
+The following bullets, are the sum up of the behavior.
 Notice how the results are reversed as the weight value goes down!

 (weight down => rank down, results order 3,2,1)